Our Services

 Probate Administration

-The manner in which property passes upon a loved one’s death depends upon how the property was owned.
-Property may be owned in a way in which it passes automatically to another through a beneficiary designation.
-That could be in the form of a payable on death (POD), or transfer on death (TOD) beneficiary, for example.
-We would describe such property as “non-probate.”
-The decedent could also own property jointly with the right of survivorship, which means the survivor automatically becomes the owner of the whole (also non-probate).
-This could also apply to a joint bank account.
+The way in which property passes upon a loved one’s death depends upon how the property was owned.
+Property can pass automatically to another through a beneficiary designation.
+That could be in the form of a payable on death (POD), or transfer on death (TOD) beneficiary designation.
+Such a property is described as “non-probate.”
+A decedent could also own property or a bank account jointly with the right of survivorship, which means the survivor automatically becomes the owner of the whole property or bank account (also non-probate).

-After a loved one passes away, if they die leaving individually owned assets, the probate process will be needed to transfer those assets to the decedent’s beneficiaries.
-Property of this type is generally referred to or described as “probate property.”
-The probate of his or her estate allows for the effective management and distribution of said assets in accordance with the terms of their Will, or in accordance with the Florida laws of intestate succession, should they die without a Will.
-The term probate refers to the process of filing a Will with the Probate court and administering the estate according to the terms of said Will.
-A common misconception is that drafting a Will allows you to avoid probate.
-Unfortunately, this is not the case.
+After a loved one passes away, and if they leave individually owned assets, the probate process is necessary to transfer those assets to their beneficiaries.
+Property of this type is described as “probate property.”
+The probate of the decedent’s estate allows for the effective management and distribution of assets in accordance with the terms of their Will, or in accordance with Florida law, should they die without a Will.
+“Probate” refers to the process of filing a Will with the Probate court and administering the estate according to the terms of the Will.
+A common misconception is that drafting a Will allows you to avoid probate, but this is not the case.

 Trust Administration